lisafast/lacnotredame/content/about/about.md

 ## Join or renew your membership

-* To renew by e-transfer, send $10 to info@lacnotredame.org, password: water - we'll send an acknowledgement by email.
+* To renew by e-transfer, send $10 to info@lacnotredame.org, password: water and include your email address in the message - we'll send an acknowledgement by email.
 * To renew or join by cheque, mail a cheque for $10 to: Lac Notre-Dame and Usher Lake Association 170 Chemin du manoir, La Pêche, QC, J0X 1A0 with this [membership form (PDF, with payment details)](/assets/docs/Association10Aug2018.pdf)for new members

 # The Association and what we do

 The mission of the Association is to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all.
+ * View the [Association listing in the Registraire des entreprise Québec] https://www.registreentreprises.gouv.qc.ca/RQAnonymeGR/GR/GR03/GR03A2_19A_PIU_RechEnt_PC/PageEtatRens.aspx?T1.JetonStatic=add8a161-ea7f-44f2-af3d-fa262962b915&T1.CodeService=S00436)

 ## Annual general meetings